Skip to content

 • Pydantic models or dataclass instances

-Although it is possible to use variables in the global scope as parameters, it is not recommended.
+Although it is possible to use plain variables in as parameters, it is not recommended.
 Using IOs has several advantages:

 • Clarity: It is clear which parameters a node depends on.
 The parameters are included in run and viz outputs.

 • Maintainability: Configuration and transformations are separated, making it easier to change one without affecting the other.
-For example, we could easily change a parameter to be read from a configuration file or CLI argument.
+For example, we could easily change a parameter to be read from a configuration file or command line argument.

 • Reproducibility: When the behavior of a node is fully determined by its inputs, this makes it easier to reproduce results and avoid unintended side effects.
 Moreover, this means Ordeq can avoid recomputation when the inputs have not changed.